 4.4 Watch the authentic La Perle Show

 The first Dubai permanent dance and acrobatic show is La Perle by Dragone.
-An artistic performance influenced by Arabic culture, it’s Dubai’s very own “Cirque du Soleil”!
+An artistic and cultural performance influenced by Arabic culture, it’s Dubai’s very own “Cirque du Soleil”!

 Day 5 – Fun Dubai

-The fifth day of this itinerary is all about amusement parks and I recommend you spend the whole day there, it’s definitely worth it!
-Most of the following attractions are located in the Dubai Parks & Resort Precinct which means that you can technically visit all of them in a day (if you wake up early enough), as they are literally just a walk away from each other!
+This day is all about amusement parks and I recommend you spend the whole day there, it’s definitely worth it!
+The following attractions are located in the Dubai Parks & Resort Precinct which means that you can technically visit all of them in a day (if you wake up early enough), as they are literally just a walk away from each other!

-If you are a bit tired of sightseeing and tours, why not head to Dubai’s largest indoor park?
 Whether you are travelling by yourself, with family or with a group of friends, I assure you, you’ll be able to enjoy all the Marvel or Cartoon Network themed rides at the IMG Worlds of Adventure!
-If you’d like to explore the different rides to see if this attraction park is for you, check out their rides section here.
+You can check out their rides section here.

 5.2 MotionGate Dubai